cryptpad/blog/posts/tutorial-sodium-plugin.md

 And that’s it, your server should use its native implementation of _libsodium_ now.

-⚠️ If you omit step 2, the server will silently fall back to `TweetNaCl`.
+⚠️ If step 2 is omitted, the server would silently fall back to `TweetNaCl`.

 ## 🔧 Use another library?